INP-SDT/Bioimaging-Data-Management-Workflow-for-Plasma-Medicine/annotationNotebooks/README.md

 # Annotation notebooks

-Here will be all annotation workflows be placed
+Here will all annotation related Jupyter notebooks be placed